 Composers are also very welcome and have the opportunity to experience working with many different instruments in workshop settings.

-We ask that all AYM’s are available for all provisional dates as below, and will be invited to attend a selection at the start of the academic year:
+We ask that all AYM’s are available for all confirmed dates as below, and will be invited to attend a selection at the start of the academic year:

 It is not possible to attend a single activity – you must be an AYM to access our offer.

 The cost of attending our programme for an academic year is £3,250, including VAT.

 This fee is all-inclusive and covers the cost of all musical activities, as well as accommodation, meals and transport (between accommodation and Snape Maltings) whilst attending our residential activities.
 There are no hidden costs or extra charges.

 We offer a range of grants and bursaries which can help to cover the cost of your fees, and in some cases, leave you with a surplus to spend on additional items.
 We are committed to ensuring that no one is prevented from accessing AYM due to financial concerns and encourage you to get in touch if you have any queries.